 To see her listing in the Artists’ Directory in Issue 68 of Aesthetica Magazine, pick up a copy at www.aestheticamagazine.com.

-Follow us on Twitter @AestheticaMag for the latest news in contemporary art and culture.
+Follow us on Instagram @AestheticaMag and on Twitter @AestheticaMag for the latest news in contemporary art and culture.